 In Gran Canaria, you have Playa del Ingles, the beautiful Maspalomas beach, as well as Playa de Puerto Rico, Playa Amadores and Playa de Mogan.
 In the capital, you have Las Canteras Beach, which is often listed as one of the best city beaches in Spain.

-If you want to come to the Canaries for the first time and you're trying to decide between Tenerife or Gran Canaria, we advise you to read well about them and think what sort of things you want to do during your holiday and then decide which is the best Canary Island for you.
+If you want to come to the Canaries for the first time and you're trying to decide between Tenerife or Gran Canaria, we advise you to read well about them and think of what sort of things you want to do during your holiday and then decide which is the best Canary Island for you.

-Again, here we prefer the atmosphere in Tenerife over the one in Gran Canaria.
-We simply love the north of Tenerife, from small little towns to beautiful landscapes and the wild beaches in Anaga.
-But this doesn't mean that Gran Canaria falls behind.
+We also simply love the north of Tenerife, from small little towns to beautiful landscapes and the wild beaches in Anaga.

 All the Canary Islands are beautiful in their own way and we would advise giving them all a try, especially if you're the type who wants to try new things and explore, as they are very different.